As you probably know, scammers and hackers have been using fraudulent emails to practice their illicit trade ever since the invention of email itself.

 By following one simple rule, you can easily avoid most any email scam: Avoid clicking on ANY links in an email, even if you believe the email to be real.

-With the exception of email address verification emails like the ones you receive when you sign up for a new online account (those emails are actually legitimate), you can usually accomplish any task you need to complete by logging into the website directly and using the site’s navigation links to get to the page you need.
+With the exception of email address verification emails like the ones you receive when you sign up for a new online account and email newsletters that you intentionally signed up for (those emails are actually legitimate), you can usually accomplish any task you need to complete by logging into the website directly and using the site’s navigation links to get to the page you need.

 Bonus tip #1: This post explains why you should never click the “Unsubscribe” link in SPAM emails.